jessewolcott/POSH-ScaleFMAPI/README.md

 1. Add more error handling
 1. `Get-ScaleComputingClusters` has an update checker, but its not working because I need to figure out how to poll the API for latest available build.
 1. Set-ScaleApiEndpoint needs to store the parameter in a permanent way
+1. Get-ScaleVMs may not work, but I'm not sure if thats me or the API.
+More testing needed.
+1. Does `/api/v2/organization-activities` work?
+1. Does `/api/v2/conditions` work?
+1. What the heck do we do with `/api/v2/metrics`?